sfsu-joseo/CSC645/labs/lab7/README.md

 The request message is fixed length, and is used to request a block.
 The payload contains the following information:

 index: integer specifying the zero-based piece index

 begin: integer specifying the zero-based byte offset within the piece

 length: integer specifying the requested length

+### piece: <len=0009+X><id=7><index><begin><block>
+The piece message is variable length, where X is the length of the block.
+The payload contains the following information:

+index: integer specifying the zero-based piece index

+begin: integer specifying the zero-based byte offset within the piece

+block: block of data, which is a subset of the piece specified by index.

+### cancel: <len=0013><id=8><index><begin><length>
+The cancel message is fixed length, and is used to cancel block requests.
+The payload is identical to that of the "request" message